leiradel/ddlt/README.md

 * `source`: a string with the entire source code that will be tokenized.
 * `file`: a string with the name of the object used to create the source code (usually the file name from where the source code was read, this is used for error messages).
-* `isSymbol`: a function which takes a lexeme and must return `true` if that lexeme is a valid symbol.
+* `isSymbol`: a function which takes a lexeme and returns `true` if that lexeme is a valid symbol.
 * `language`: a string containing the language used to parse identifiers, string and number literals, and comments.
 Supported languages are `'cpp'` for **C++**, `'bas'` for **BASIC**, and `'pas'` for **Pascal**.
 * `freeform`: an array with two elements, the *freeform* delimiters to recognize freeform blocks.